KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 I poked a bit of fun at the restaurant on social media...
 ![](pycon-us-2026-recap-images/lopera-website.png)

-But, I love Italian food and the restaurant had great reviews.
+but, I love Italian food and the restaurant had great reviews.
 It did not disappoint!

 ![](pycon-us-2026-recap-images/lopera-lombrani.jpg)
 I had the Lombrani, one of their most popular dishes: homemade ravioli stuffed with red wine braised shortrib of beef and ricotta, gorgonzola, green pea and broccolini cream sauce.
 It was incredible.
 I want to go back next year!